-09.13; 09.422; 09.425; 09.4281; 09.42811; 09.431; 09.438

-Formatted: sideheading

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5", Font Alignment: Auto

-Formatted: ksba normal

-Formatted: ksba normal

-Formatted: ksba normal, Font: Not Bold

-Formatted: ksba normal, Font: Not Bold

-LEGAL: HB 538 AMENDS KRS 158.150 REGARDING STUDENT DISCIPLINE.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-STUDENTS 09.431

-Due Process

-RIGHT TO DUE PROCESS

-Before being punished at the school level with suspension for violation of school regulations, a studentpupil shall have the right of the following due process procedures.1

-- 1. The student pupil shall be given oral or written notice of the charge(s) against him or her;

-- 2. If the studentpupil denies the charge(s), the student shall be given an explanation of the evidence of the charge(s) against him or her; and

-- 3. The studentpupil shall be given an opportunity to present his or her own version of the facts relating toeoncerning the charge(s).

-STUDENTS WITH DISABILITIES

-In cases which involve students with disabilities, procedures mandated by federal and state law shall be followed.2
+$09.13;\,09.422; \underline{09.425};\,\underline{09.4281};\,\underline{09.42811};\,\underline{09.431};\,\underline{09.431};\,\underline{09.438}$ LEGAL: HB 538 AMENDS KRS 158.150 REGARDING STUDENT DISCIPLINE.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.431 Due Process RIGHT TO DUE PROCESS Before being punished at the school level with suspension for violation of school regulations, a studentpupil shall have the right of the following due process procedures.1 - 1.
+The student pupil shall be given oral or written notice of the charge(s) against him or her; - 2.
+If the studentpupil denies the charge(s), the student shall be given an explanation of the evidence of the charge(s) against him or her; and - 3.
+The studentpupil shall be given an opportunity to present his or her own version of the facts relating toeoneeming the charge(s).
+Formatted: ksba normal STUDENTS WITH DISABILITIES In cases which involve students with disabilities, procedures mandated by federal and state law shall be followed.2 REFERENCES:

-REFERENCES:

 1KRS 158.150

 2P.
 L. 105-17; 707 Chapter 1; Honig v.
-Doe, 108 S.Ct.
+Doe.
+108 S.Ct.
 592 (1988)

 RELATED POLICIES:

-09.426
+09,426

 09.43

 09.433

 09.434

-09.4341

-09.435

-Formatted: ksba normal

-Formatted: ksba normal
+09,4341

 LEGAL: HB 538 AMENDS KRS 158.150 TO DEFINE "CHRONICALLY DISRUPTIVE" TO THE EDUCATIONAL PROCESS AND ADDS STATUTORY GUIDELINES FOR SUSPENSION OF A STUDENT.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 STUDENTS 09.434

 Suspension

 WHO MAY SUSPEND

-In accordance with KRS 158.150, the Principal or assistant Principal may suspend a studentpupil up to a maximum of five (5) days per incident.
+In accordance with KRS 158.150, the Superintendent, Principal, or assistant Principal may suspend a studentpupil up to a maximum of ten (10) days per incident.

-The Superintendent may suspend a student pupil up to a maximum of ten (10) days per incident.

 LENGTH OF SUSPENSION

-A studentpupil may not be suspended for more than a total of ten (10) days per incident.
+The Superintendent may suspend a studentpupil up to a maximum of ten (10) days per incident.
+However, if an expulsion hearing is pending, the Superintendent may suspend the student until the hearing is held, and the Superintendent shall schedule the hearing expeditiously.

 Suspension of primary school students shall be considered only in exceptional cases where there are safety issues for the child or others, as determined by the Superintendent/designee.

 PRIOR DUE PROCESS REQUIRED

-A studentpupil shall not be suspended until due process procedures have been provided as described in KRS 158.150 (09.431)1, unless immediate suspension is essential to protect persons or property or to avoid disruption of the educational process.
+A studentpupil shall not be suspended until due process procedures have been provided as described in KRS 158.1501 (09.431), unless immediate suspension is essential to protect persons or property or to avoid disruption of the educational process.
 If the Superintendent lengthens the period of suspension imposed by the Principal, additional due process shall be provided.

 A student who is removed from the same classroom three (3) times within a thirty (30) day period shall be considered "chronically disruptive" and may be suspended from school and no other basis for suspension shall be deemed necessary.

 IMMINENT DANGER

 In such cases, due process shall follow the suspension as soon as practicable, but no later than three (3) school days after the suspension.

 WRITTEN REPORT REQUIRED

-The Principal or assistant Principal shall report any suspension in writing immediately to the Superintendent and to the parent of the studentpupil being suspended.
+The Principal or assistant Principal shall report any suspension in writing1 immediately to the Superintendent.
+Written notice of suspension shall be reported immediately to the parent/guardian of the studentpupil being suspended.
 The written report shall include the reason for suspension, the length of time of the suspension, and the conditions for reinstatement.
+One such condition may be that the student's parent/guardian shall be required to attend a conference with school officials prior to the student's readmission to school.

+RESTRICTIONS

+A student on suspension shall not be permitted to participate in school sponsored activities during the term of his/her suspension.

 STUDENTS WITH DISABILITIES

-In cases which involve students with disabilities, the procedures mandated by federal and state law for students with disabilities shall be followed.2
+In cases which involve students with disabilities, the procedures mandated by federal and state law for students with disabilities shall be followed 2

+09.434 (CONTINUED)

+Suspension

 REFERENCES: